ssuryanarayanan/Qi-Docs/docs/Writing data.rst

 **Security** Allowed by administrator account

 **Operation** Inserts the items into the specified stream.
-Will throw an exception if any index in items already has an event.
-If any individual index has a problem, the entire operation is rolled back and no insertions are made.
-The streamId and index that caused the issue is included in the error response.
+Will throw an exception if any index in **items** already has an event.
+If any individual index encounters a problem, the entire operation is rolled back and no insertions are made.
+The streamId and index that caused the issue are included in the error response.

 PatchValue( )